c4tch/Salesforce-Apex-Test-Framework/README.md

-# A Salesforce Apex Unit Test Framework for Agile Teams
+# A Salesforce Apex Unit Test Framework for Agile Teams (UPDATED AND REFACTORED!)
 ## Notices
-### (08-06-2020) Major refactor :) I'm eliminating the Entity list
+### (08-06-2020) Major refactor :)
 As Salesforce moves to a Package based delivery model, this framework needs to be extendable from packages that might use it as an external dependency.
-For those packages to be able to create their own Objects without editing this package, they need to be able to extend and create their own, so the ENTITY list used before can no longer be used.
+In order to make this change, the framework has been re-designed so that this can be packaged, and other packages can use it without having to edit the TestFactory class to update the Entity list.

 Instead we do some basic reflection, and use class names instead of Entity names.
-It's very neat and actually reduces code complexity:
+It's very neat and actually reduces code complexity.

 #### What it USED TO be:
 1) Create your Object, inheriting from c_TestFactoryMaker